DanielKell/Inhabitent_WP/plugins/business-hours-widget/README.md

-# RED Widget Boilerplate

-A template for a WordPress widget plugin for RED Academy students.

-Lightly forked from the [WordPress Widget Boilerplate](https://github.com/tommcfarlin/WordPress-Widget-Boilerplate) by [@tommcfarlin](https://github.com/tommcfarlin).
+A custom made widget plugin allowing the client to easily edit their company's business hours in the sidebar.